jensendarren/sobot2/README.md

 Naive.start_trading("NEOUSDT")
 ```

-You can also start an Elixir observer like so (from withing the iex session):
+You can also start an Elixir observer like so (from within the iex session):

 ```
 :observer.start()